 Here are the most popular and timeless styles you’ll encounter.

-Style Name | Description | Best For |
+| Style Name | Description | Best For |

-The Classic Band | A simple, unadorned precious metal band. | Timeless elegance and letting the engagement ring be the star. |
+| The Classic Band | A simple, unadorned precious metal band with a polished, matte, or hammered finish. | Timeless elegance and letting the engagement ring center stone be the absolute star. |

-The Pavé Band | A band with tiny, embedded diamonds for continuous sparkle. | Adding a major dose of brilliance and glamour to a simple solitaire. |
+| The Pavé Band | A band featuring tiny, hand-set diamonds embedded into the metal for continuous, liquid sparkle. | Adding a major dose of brilliance and glamour to a simple solitaire or a matching pavé engagement ring. |

-The Channel Set Band | Diamonds are set securely into a “channel” in the metal. | A very secure and snag-free option for an active lifestyle. |
+| The Channel Set Band | Diamonds are set securely between two parallel walls of metal, protecting the girdle of each stone. | A secure and snag-free option for an active lifestyle or healthcare professionals. |

-The Eternity Band | A band with diamonds that go all the way around the finger. | The ultimate symbol of eternal love and luxury. |
+| The Eternity Band | A band with a continuous line of identically cut diamonds that encircle the entire finger. | The ultimate symbol of eternal love and luxury; perfect for making a bold statement on its own. |

 A diamond eternity band is the pinnacle of luxury, but there is one critical, non-negotiable point you must know: they almost can never be resized.
 Because the diamonds go all the way around, there is no bare metal for a jeweler to work with.